Co-operative Bank Rwanda: History

+In June 2024, the Umerenge SACCOs completed automation paving the way for the creation of the Co-operative Bank Rwanda, which had not yet launched.

 Ownership

 While the ownership details are being worked out, the owners will include (a) Unmurenge Saccos (b) other Rwanda cooperatives (c) other Rwanda entities.
 The Rwanda government requires that all shareholders in the bank be Rwandan.

 Branches

 It is expected that some of the offices of the 480 Saccos in the country will become branches of the proposed bank, after the completion of computerization and linking of their operations.